dskinlo/rubyPomodoro/README.md

 ##Options

 >--log
-This creates a directory in your home directory called .pomodoro, and creates a unique CSV file for each day, and fills it with the start/end task and notes about
+This creates a directory in your home directory called .pomodoro, and creates a unique CSV file for each day, and fills it with the start/end task and notes.